Contents

 56. Pond in a Pot

-This is a wonderful feature for apartment balconies and concrete yards.
+This is a wonderful feature for apartment balconies, concrete yards and small gardens.
 Choose a large container and fill it with aquatic plants such as water lilies and irises.
 If you’re feeling more adventurous, you could add a small water pump and create a fountain.

 57. Hovering Teapot